 Seasonal items to buy in May

-Gasoline: If you are planning a road trip for the holiday weekend, make sure to fill up your tank well ahead of the weekend if you can.
+Gasoline: If you a road trip is possible for the holiday weekend, be sure to fill up your tank well ahead of the weekend if you can.
 Prices will be higher after Wednesday that week.
-Although I’ve been finding very high prices lately–some of the highest in a long time.
+Although we’re seeing some of the lowest prices in a long time–but of course, things can change.

-Clothing: Stores are getting ready for summer, which means cleaning out spring merchandise—those light layering pieces perfect for Northwest weather.
-Department stores and major brands have great sales in May on outgoing spring clothing and accessories.
-But hold out for Memorial Day Weekend to get the most bang for your buck.
+Clothing: Department stores and major brands usually have great sales in May on outgoing spring clothing and accessories.
+Hold out for Memorial Day Weekend to get the most bang for your buck.
+Stores will likely have online sales.

 Thrift Stores: As with April, people clean out their homes and closets for spring, so second hand stores continue to see a surge in goods.
 May can be another good month to peruse thrift stores for recycled clothing and household items.
-You might also like:
+These stores might remained closed through the end of May.
+But once they re-open, you might want to schedule a shopping trip.
+Here’s where to find them:

 - Garage sale finder map and calendar